The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 - Authentise Team

-Choosing additive manufacturing (AM) workflow software is more than a checkbox exercise.
-With production volumes growing and customer expectations rising, manufacturers need tools that are purpose-built for additive - not retrofitted from traditional systems.
+Choosing additive manufacturing (AM) workflow software is more than just a checkbox exercise.
+As production volumes increase and customer expectations rise, manufacturers need tools that are designed specifically for additive manufacturing—not those retrofitted from traditional systems.
+This is essential for success in the competitive landscape.

 1. Real-Time Job & Order Tracking

-At the heart of any good workflow system is visibility.
+At the core of any efficient workflow system is visibility.
 You should be able to instantly see:

 What jobs are in progress